 Can you use a non-conforming loan to buy a second home?

 While you can use some non-conforming loans to purchase a second home, these mortgages do have occupancy rules.
 Essentially, you’ll need to spend a significant amount of time each year in this home in order to qualify it as a second residence, otherwise you are limited to 14 days of renting to another tenant.

 A conventional loan is simply a mortgage that isn’t backed by a government agency.
 That means it can either be conforming or non-conforming, depending on its loan amount.
 For instance, if you take out a conventional mortgage for $730,000, your loan would be non-conforming because it exceeds the conforming loan limits.
 On the other hand, if the loan is for $600,000, then it could be considered a conforming loan.

 The Bottom Line: Non-Conforming Loans Offer Many Benefits

 While “non-conforming” might initially sound negative, all it means is that your loan won’t be purchased by Fannie Mae or Freddie Mac.
 For many home buyers, non-conforming loans are a way to secure a loan outside of typical conforming requirements.

 Ready to see your personalized loan options?
-Apply online with Rocket Mortgage to find out more and determine the best choice for you.
+Apply online to find out more and determine the best choice for you.